-Philip accepts instructions in a range of commercial disputes, including contractual matters, condemnation hearings, issues related to customs, excise and duties, credit hire and road traffic accidents, insolvency and others.
-He is particularly interested in matters where commercial law intersects with public and regulatory law.
+Philip accepts instructions in condemnation hearings and matters involving issues of customs, excise and duties.
+He is particularly interested in cases where commercial law intersects with public law and regulatory concerns.

 Examples of recent work,

 Successfully acted for three claimants in a four day multitrack case in the high court where the court ruled that the defendant held a lease on trust for a company in which the claimants were directors/shareholders,